rubys/bootstrap/bylaws.md

     reasons therefor;

 (b) Such notice is delivered personally or by certified mail, return receipt requested, or by a national or
-    international overnight courier service, sent to the last address of the Member shown on the JS Foundation’s records;
+    international overnight courier service, sent to the last address of the Member shown on the $FOUNDATION's records;

 (c) Such notice is given at least thirty days prior to the effective date of the proposed termination or
     suspension of Membership;